The Best Cat Food for Constipation (Review) in 2021

 Natural source of fiber, antioxidants, vitamins C and A, and minerals magnesium and potassium

 Whether your cat struggles with constipation or diarrhea or bloating, Organic Pumpkin Powder by Raw Paws is guaranteed to help.
 This supplement is a fantastic source of dietary fiber that supports your cat’s digestion with no side effects.
 Just sprinkle some (1 tsp per day is enough) on your pet’s normal meal, and voila – your cat will consume much more fiber without actually switching to a different kibble/wet food.
+For more options head over to our guide on organic cat food.

 This supplement is made of 100% pure pumpkin powder which is naturally rich in fiber and low in fat.
 It helps promote normal bowel movement and function, healthy digestion and anal gland health.
 The supplement is free from any and all fillers, but naturally contains vitamin C and A, magnesium and potassium, making it perfect not only for constipated but healthy cats too.